rugbyprof/2143-Object-Oriented-Programming/Assignments/12-T02/README.md

 - Focus on how keywords (virtual, friend, public, etc.) alter program behavior.
 - Don’t forget the fundamentals of memory management, especially in C++.
 - Try rewriting or combining the example code from different questions to solidify your understanding of inheritance, composition, and polymorphism.

+title: "Composition vs. Aggregation"
+description: "A comparison of composition and aggregation in object-oriented programming, including definitions, characteristics, examples, and key differences."
+author: "ChatGPT"

+Below is an overview that explains the two relationships clearly without repeating details from previous topics:

+⸻

+Composition vs. Aggregation

+Composition
+• Definition:
+A strong form of association where a whole object is made up of one or more parts.
+In composition, the parts cannot exist independently of the whole.
+• Key Characteristics:
+• Ownership: The composite object owns the component objects.
+• Lifetime Dependency: When the composite is destroyed, its parts are also destroyed.
+• Example:
+A Car composed of an Engine, Wheels, and Chassis.
+If the Car is destroyed, its Engine and other components are also disposed of.
+• Code Example:

+class Engine {
+public:
+Engine() { /_ ... _/ }
+~Engine() { /_ ... _/ }
+};

+class Car {
+private:
+Engine engine; // Composition: Car owns the Engine.
+public:
+Car() { /_ ... _/ }
+// The Engine's lifetime is bound to the Car's lifetime.
+};

+⸻

+Aggregation
+• Definition:
+A weaker form of association where an object (the aggregate) contains other objects, but those objects can exist independently of the container.
+• Key Characteristics:
+• Association: Represents a “has-a” relationship, but the contained objects are not exclusively owned.
+• Independent Lifetime: The aggregated objects can exist even if the aggregate is destroyed.
+• Example:
+A Library that contains Book objects.
+Books may exist independently of the library and might even be shared with another library.
+• Code Example:

+class Book {
+public:
+Book() { /_ ... _/ }
+~Book() { /_ ... _/ }
+};

+class Library {
+private:
+std::vector<Book*> books; // Aggregation: Library aggregates Book objects.
+public:
+Library() { /* ... _/ }
+~Library() {
+// Books might not be deleted here, since they could be shared or exist independently.
+}
+void addBook(Book_ book) {
+books.push_back(book);
+}
+};

+⸻

+Key Differences

+Aspect Composition Aggregation
+Ownership Strong; the composite exclusively owns its parts Weak; parts can exist independently and may be shared Lifetime Parts are destroyed when the composite is destroyed Parts outlive the aggregate if needed Coupling Tightly coupled Loosely coupled
+Use Case Use when parts are inseparable from the whole Use when parts can exist and be managed independently

+⸻

+This concise comparison should give your students the key insights they need to understand the difference between composition and aggregation.
+Let me know if you’d like any further examples or clarifications, Terry!